EXCLUSIVE-Cybersecurity firm Rapid7 explores sale -sources

 Rapid7 spokespeople did not immediately respond to a request for comment.
 A Goldman Sachs spokesperson declined to comment.

-Shares of Rapid7, which has a market value of about $2.4 billion, have dropped nearly 60% over the past year amid a broader sell-off in technology stocks and concerns about the company's competitive position.
+Rapid7 shares rose 23% to $48.93 in afternoon trading in New York on Wednesday, giving the company a market value of $2.9 billion.
+Prior to the news, they had dropped nearly 60% over the past year amid a broader sell-off in technology stocks and concerns about the company's competitive position.

 Rapid7 specializes in so-called vulnerability management, providing software tools and services that help businesses assess and monitor security risks.
 It has been forced to compete harder for its business as corporate clients cut down on spending amid concerns about an economic slowdown.